-In later works, Font, Ibañéz, and Papadopoulos [1, 2, 3, 91] used conservative methods to solve the hydrodynamic equations of motion, and re-investigated the relativistic Bondi-Hoyle setup.
-In Font et al. (1998) [1], all simulations performed on a wide range of values for both \mathcal{M} , $c{\rm s}^{\infty}$ and Γ resulted in a steady evolution, and all but one of their simulations produce a tail shock.
-In Font et al. (1998) [2], they changed their geometric configuration to calculate the solution of nonaxisymmetric hydrodynamic accretion onto the equatorial plane of a spherically symmetric black hole using a thin disk approximation.
-The results of [2] were again steady state solutions each with a tail shock.
-In Font et al. [3], Font et al. (1999) study non-axisymmetric accretion onto a rotating black hole using a thin disk approximation where they discovered that these flows also reached a steady state with an attached tail shock, but also that the effects of the rotating black hole were only noticeable within a few Schwarzschild radii, R_s from the black hole, beyond that the flow was essentially unaltered by the rotation.
+In later works, Font, Ibañéz, and Papadopoulos [1, 2, 3, 95] used conservative methods to solve the hydrodynamic equations of motion, and re-investigated the relativistic Bondi-Hoyle setup.
+In Font et al. (1998) [1], all simulations performed on a wide range of values for \mathcal{M} , $c{\rm s}^{\infty}$ and Γ resulted in a steady evolution, and all but one of their simulations produce a tail shock.
+In Font et al. (1998) [2], they changed their geometric configuration to calculate the solution of non-axisymmetric hydrodynamic accretion onto the equatorial plane of a spherically symmetric black hole using a thin disk approximation.
+The results of [2] were again steady state solutions, each with a tail shock.
+Finally, in Font et al. (1999) [3], they studied non-axisymmetric accretion onto a rotating black hole using an infinitely thin-disk approximation where they discovered that these flows also reached a steady state with an attached tail shock, but also that the effects of the rotating black hole were only noticeable within a few Schwarzschild radii, $R{\rm s}$ from the black hole; beyond that the flow was essentially unaltered by the rotation.
+The relativistic studies described above did not find the presence of the "flip-flop" instability found in the non-relativistic accretion models.

-1.6.3 Ultrarelativistic Fluid Modelling
+1.4.3 Ultrarelativistic Fluid Modelling

-Past research using ultrarelativistic fluid models mainly focused on gravitational collapse problems, there has been little research into the accretion of an ultrarelativistic fluid onto a compact object itself.
-Petrich et al. [35] studied the special case of ultrarelativistic accretion onto a spherically symmetric compact object for a $\Gamma = 2$ fluid.
+Past research using ultrarelativistic fluid models mainly focused on gravitational collapse problems.
+There has been little research into the accretion of an ultrarelativistic fluid onto a compact object itself.
+Petrich et al. [38] studied the special case of ultrarelativistic accretion onto a spherically symmetric compact object for a $\Gamma = 2$ fluid.
 They found that the problem could be solved in closed form, and that the flow was steady.
 Polytropic fluids with $\Gamma = 2$ have a speed of sound equal to the speed of light, therefore they are all subsonic.
-One of our goals is to see what happens as the adiabatic constant decreases and the fluid is allowed to become supersonic?
+One of our goals is to see what happens as the adiabatic constant decreases and the fluid is allowed to become supersonic.
 Only numerical treatments appear to be able to solve the complicated system of partial differential equations that arise from using fluid models.

-1.7 Thesis Layout
+1.5 Thesis Layout

 In Chap.
 2, we describe the necessary general relativistic formalism to describe spacetimes.
 We describe the coordinates used for this study and the stress-energy tensors used to calculate the equations of motion of the fluid for this work.
-We derive the equations of motion for both the magnetohydrodynamic models as well as the ultrarelativistic hydrodynamic models.
+We derive the equations of motion for both the magnetohydrodynamic models and the ultrarelativistic hydrodynamic models.
 We also describe the specific geometries of the spacetimes which we considered.

 In Chap.
 3, we describe our Godunov-type solver and specifically the finite volume method, used to numerically solve a system of hyperbolic partial differential equations.
 We describe the different flux approximations we implemented, along with the different cell interface techniques used.
-We further describe techniques for both handling discontinuities that arise in the fluid evolution, known as shock capturing, as well as maintaining the magnetic field constraint to truncation error.
+We further describe techniques both for handling discontinuities that arise in the fluid evolution, known as shock capturing, and for maintaining the magnetic field constraint to truncation error.